rflare/CampfireClient/docs/ENVIRONMENT.md

 # Environment variables

-Copy this into `.env` and fill out the values
+Create a file named `./.env.local`.
+Copy and fill out the values

 For hosting locally:
 ```env